etn-ccis/blui-doc-it/README.md

 ```
 └── /src
-    |── index.js                            // the root file that renders the applciation
+    |── index.js                            // the root file that renders the application
     |── /app
     │   |── App.js                          // the main <App> component definition
     │   |── App.css                         // additional styling used for the site